d3lta-v/AQILITY/README.md

 ####How to access live data from the currently deployed sensor:

 **Live** data which is processed by the MATLAB program included in this repo can be accessed on ThingSpeak [here](https://thingspeak.com/channels/56281).
+NOTE: The picture below is NOT the actual live data.

 ![alt text](https://raw.githubusercontent.com/sammy0025/AQILITY/master/Assets/Processed.png)